What is scabies?

 To reduce the risk of the scabies treatment failing:

-- Ensure the scabicide is applied to the whole body from the chin down.
+- Ensure the scabicide is applied to the whole body.

 - Leave it on for the recommended time and reapply it after washing.